Ultimate Volt: At a glance

 Who is it for?

-The ideal Ultimate Oomph customer lives in a relatively large household, loves films and is an avid sports fan, and has a mobile contract that's just about to come to an end.
+The ideal Ultimate Volt customer lives in a relatively large household, loves films and is an avid sports fan, and has a mobile contract that's just about to come to an end.

 However really, even if just a couple of those are true, it's still probably a good deal to go for.
 As we've said above, for the TV alone it's probably worth the cost, since you'll struggle to find a cheaper equivalent elsewhere even without the bells and whistles.